Back

 Biography

-Czesław Rzepiński (1905–1995) was born in the Ternopil region and a member of the Lviv Professional Union of Plastic Artists.
-Studied at the Krakow Academy of Arts and its Paris department.
-Worked in Paris, Katowice, Krakow and Kremenets.
-From 1935–1939 led art courses for drawing teachers at the lyceum; from 1937–1939 he was a member of the holiday art studio.
-From 1946, a professor and from 1954–1967 rector of the Krakow Academy of arts.
-Periodically lived in Lviv and Brody, Lviv region.
-Participated in an art exhibition in Lviv in 1932.
-Had more than 30 solo exhibitions in Europe, including the first in Paris (1932), most recently in Warsaw and Krakow (1975–19976).
-He drew figurative compositions, portraits, views, interiors and still life.
+Czeslaw Rzepinski (1905–1995) was born in the Ternopil region and was a member of the Lviv Professional Union of Plastic Artists.
+He studied at the Krakow Academy of Arts and its Paris department.
+The artist worked in Paris, Katowice, Krakow, and Kremenets.
+From 1935 to 1939 led, he led art courses for drawing teachers at the lyceum; from 1937 to 1939, he was a member of the holiday art studio.
+From 1946, Czeslaw Rzepinski was a professor, and between 1954 and 1967, he worked as rector of the Krakow Academy of Arts.
+Periodically the master lived in Lviv and Brody, Lviv region.
+Also, he participated in an art exhibition in Lviv in 1932.
+The artist had more than 30 solo exhibitions in Europe, including the first in Paris (1932), most recently in Warsaw and Krakow (1975–1976).
+He drew figurative compositions, portraits, views, interiors, and still life.
 As a representative of post-impressionist colourism, he paid particular attention to the colouristic structure of his paintings.
-In the 1960s and 70s, he used elements of abstractionism.
+In the 1960s and 1970s, he used elements of abstractionism.

 Object description